-10 What is SL1?
+11 What is SL1?

-- Administration Portal.
-A dedicated Administration Portal node or appliance can provide the user interface. - Database Server.
-A Database Server can provide the user interface in addition to its database function. - All-In-One Appliance.
+- Database Server, A Database Server can provide the user interface in addition to its database function. - All-In-One Appliance.
 An All-In-One Appliance performs all functions, including providing the user interface.

 NOTE: The Administration Portal communicates only with the Database Server and no other SL1 appliance.
 All connections between the Administration Portal and the Database Server are encrypted in both directions.